Relationships

 bestFriend: Person?

-bestFriendOf: Array(Self->bestFriend)
+bestFriendOf: Bag(Self->bestFriend)

 Now, not only have we created a safe weak reference, but we also don't have to manually update the bestFriendOf field when the bestFriend field changes.